- Solution Overview

 - Integrating with Other Solutions

-The Axigen storage is a specific file structure with index based access allowing fast mail delivery, retrieve and query.
+The Axigen mail server solution offers a proprietary storage system.
+The Axigen Storage is a specific file structure with index-based access that allows fast email delivery, retrieval, and query.

-The Axigen mail storage checks the consistency of the messages placed in the storage and empties the queue only if the mail message is correctly stored.
+The Axigen Storage checks the consistency of stored messages and empties the queue only if the mail message is correctly stored.

 Each Axigen storage is defined by three elements: